viralpandey/custom-elements/README.md

 3. Coding Standards
 -------------------
-Coding standards are based on NA Isobar Coding Standards.
+Coding standards are based on NA Isobar Coding Standards and extensive help from Dive Into HTML5.
+Also maintaining personal pet project, Nerdy-CSS, Nerdy-HTML, Nerdy-JS were the source of inspiration.

 4. Images
 ---------